 Tracheostomy – a stoma in the trachea (i.e. an opening which has been created)

-Laryngectomy – surgical remove of the larynx – tracheal remants are stitched to the anterior tracheal wall and there is no connection from the mouse and nose to the rest of the airway
+Laryngectomy – surgical removal of the larynx – tracheal remnants are stitched to the anterior tracheal wall and there is no connection from the mouth and nose to the rest of the airway.
+This is almost exclusively an adult procedure though.

-Tracheotomy or tracheostomy patients potentially have two airways but a larygnectomy patient only has one.
+Tracheotomy or tracheostomy patients potentially have two airways but a laryngectomy patient only has one.

-It’s very hard to tell by looking at the patient which they have, and most hospital inpatients will have a sheet above their bed making it clear which type they have.
+It’s very hard to tell by looking at the patient which they have, and hospital inpatients will have a sheet above their bed making it clear which type they have, what pathology they have, and why they have the tracheostomy.

 The key things you need to know are: